 If you weren’t sure before about why chatbots are the future, this is it.
 Conversational technology is incredibly flexible in its application and able to automate tedious tasks without sacrificing the quality of customer experience and human touch.

-Chatbots are beginning to substitute:
+Bots are beginning to substitute:

 - Research surveys